gronostajo/drill2/README.md

 ## What is Drill 2?

 Drill 2 is a successor to [Pober's Drill System](https://code.google.com/p/drill/), a program built to assist in learning for multiple choice tests.
-The idea behind Drill 2 was to keep all advantages of original PBS, while making it compatible with a wide range of devices.
+The idea behind Drill 2 was to keep all advantages of original PDS, while making it compatible with a wide range of devices.

 ## Main features